politicsliberal

 Caracas, VenezuelaFriday, May 1, 2026

-The Ministry of Finance did not clarify how much of the $240 will come from a base salary versus bonuses.
-Earlier this year, a decline in the bolivar’s value pushed the cost of public‑sector bonuses from about $250 million to roughly $400 million, according to local economists.
+Yet questions linger over the sustainability of the new pay structure.
+The Ministry of Finance has yet to clarify how much of the $240 wage will consist of base salary versus bonuses, a distinction that could significantly impact workers’ purchasing power.
+Earlier this year, the devaluation of the bolivar inflated the cost of public-sector bonuses from $250 million to roughly $400 million, according to local economists—a burden the government may struggle to sustain.

 Actions